lambdaq/stegosaurus/README.md

 behavior of the Python script.
 Python 3.6 introduced easy to exploit dead zones.
 Stepping back though, a little history to set the stage.

-Python's reference interpreter, CPython was two types of opcodes - those with arguments and those without.
+Python's reference interpreter, CPython has two types of opcodes - those with arguments and those without.
 In Python <= 3.5 instructions in the bytecode occupied either 1 or 3 bytes, depending on if the opcode took an arugment or not.
 In Python 3.6 this was changed so that all instructions occupy two bytes.
-Those without arguments simply set the second byte to zero and is ignored during execution.
+Those without arguments simply set the second byte to zero and it is ignored during execution.
 This means that for each instruction in the bytecode that does not take an arugment, Stegosaurus can safely insert one byte of the payload.

 Some examples of opcodes that do not take an argument: